CodeForBaltimore/Bmore-Responsive/README.md

 We've included a `docs` folder with a template [Tech Spec](/docs/Tech_Spec.md) and [Best Practices](/docs/Best_Practices.md) document, though using Github's Wiki capabilities is also a good idea.
 This will get you started with documenting your project.
 Other documents and relevant information that has no other place can live in the `docs` folder.
 Replace this paragraph with a brief breakdown of what you've included in your `docs` folder.

 ### 1.1.1.
 API Spec
 Our API spec is on Swagger.
-You can view it here https://app.swaggerhub.com/apis/codeforbaltimore/bmoreResponsive/1.0.0#/ or you can find the `swagger.json` file in our `docs` folder.
+You can view it here https://app.swaggerhub.com/apis/codeforbaltimore/bmoreResponsive/1.0.0#/ or you can find the `swagger.json` file in our `docs` folder and use it via http://localhost:3000 when the app is running locally.

 ### 1.1.2.
 Database Documentation
 Our database documentation can be found in our `docs` folder under `database.csv`.
 This documentation was created using SchemaSpy.
 Instructions for use can be found here https://github.com/bcgov/schemaspy